azeneli/c-project/README.md

 When working on setting up the Docker image there was an [issue](https://bugs.chromium.org/p/chromedriver/issues/detail?id=2473#c6) that I kept running into.
 This potential bug was not allowing me run the tests inside the docker container.
 At least I'm assuming that it was this bug and not my code.

-In order to run the tests in the Docker container I had to run them headless.
-Essentially running them without the browser UI.
+In order to run the tests in the Docker container I had to run them headless

 If you would like to see the Browser UI in action you will need to go to conf.js and remove these configurations:
 				"--no-sandbox",